 - The American Way, because, well, that’s the way we make public policy decisions in the uniquely American system that has evolved since 1776.
 Importantly, there are many competing values and considerations in policy-making.

-The examination of the role of the US Surgeon General in “Public Health & Politics” reinforces how important it is to have a clear, unambiguous voice speaking on behalf of science and public health evidence – in effect, someone to anchor us to truth – in this mix.
+The examination of the role of the U.S. Surgeon General in “Public Health & Politics” reinforces how important it is to have a clear, unambiguous voice speaking on behalf of science and public health evidence – in effect, someone to anchor us to truth – in this mix.

-Real World Decision-Making: The American Way
+Real-World Decision-Making: The American Way

-Spoiler alert: political discourse sometimes has a tenuous relationship with the truth.
+Spoiler alert: Political discourse sometimes has a tenuous relationship with the truth.

 Public health professionals, particularly those in government, need to understand these competing forces and seize the opportunity to bring public health values and evidence into this dialogue.
 My recent commentary “Politics and Public Health: Engaging the Third Rail” discusses concrete strategies for public health officials to bridge the divide between the political system and governmental public health.